 For example, one of the sectionals we sell, model 430.
-Gorgeous piece isn't it?
+Gorgeous piece, isn't it?
 At least for white furniture lovers it's one of the primary choices.
-Again, stock photo does not dissapoint:
+Again, stock photo does not disappoint:

 Pretty good, but what do we say when someone pictures this same sectional in real home?

-This is actually not a bad example - we can see photographer was not really trying, obviously (cut edges + strange picture degree) but anyway, this piecture nicely illustrates how this product, pretty sterile, to be honest, on stock photo is suddenly 'alive' on a picture from a real life.
-For someone it will be a decision making picture - sometimes it's incredibly hard to purchase something as large as this oversized sectional based on stock photo.
+This is actually not a bad example - we can see photographer was not really trying, obviously (cut edges + strange picture degree) but anyway, this picture nicely illustrates how this product, pretty sterile, to be honest, on stock photo is suddenly 'alive' on a picture from a real life.
+For someone it will be a decision-making picture - sometimes it's incredibly hard to purchase something as large as this oversized sectional based on stock photo.

 Another example.
 Gorgeous Miami bed, stock photo really looks like 'too good to be true' and 'out of this world'.